 But let us travel back in time.
 You may recall that the Quebec Act [i] of 1774, discussed in The Aftermath & Krieghoff’s Quintessential Quebec, made French-speaking Canadians full-fledged British citizens.
 Many Canadiens were happy to have escaped the French Revolution, the priests in particular.
 The same could be said of the seigneurs.
 Their life remained as it had been before 1763, the year New France was officially ceded to Britain, under the terms of the Treaty of Paris.

 Matters changed however with the arrival of United Empire Loyalists in the Province of Quebec and other British locations north of the Thirteen Colonies.
-Authorities had to make room for the United Empire Loyalists.
-Consequently, a large number of English-speaking settlers were given land in the Eastern Townships, now better known as l’Estrie.
-So the Quebec Act needed reconsideration and reconsidered it was.
+Authorities made room for the United Empire Loyalists, although there had been a land rush.
+Therefore, a large number of English-speaking settlers were given land in the Eastern Townships, now better known as l’Estrie.
+So the Quebec Act was reconsidered.

 The Constitutional Act, 1791